How important is it to show someone you love them? Very!

 I suggested that she try to get interested in some aspects of his car work and learn from him so that she could spend time with him.
 In exchange, he would be willing to spend some time with her, doing things other than car work.

 By supporting your partner’s passions, you are letting them know that you respect and love who they are as a person.
 And sulking in a corner because you don’t like what he is doing isn’t going to buy you any love at all.

 I know it has happened to all of us that our partner comes up with some pie-in-the-sky idea that is the new driving force in their lives.
 It’s exciting and new, and all they want to talk about.

 And I am sure it has happened to all of us that we think our partner’s new idea is crazy.

 I remember in college, my soccer-playing, skiing, manly-man of a boyfriend turned to me after a dance performance and announced that he wanted to be a dancer.
 I actually laughed in his face.
 This was 30 years ago, and I still remember the hurt look in his eyes.
 He never became a dancer.

 To this day, I wish I had supported him.
 That’s what people who love each other do for each other.
 He might never have become a dancer, but having the person who loved him believe in him would have been such a gift.
 Even better would not have been on the receiving end of my derision.

 #6 – Don’t be critical.

-You know how you feel when you go to visit your in-laws and your mother-in-law makes some passive aggressive, disparaging comment about something you did.
-You know how shitty that makes you feel?
+You know how you feel when you go to visit your in-laws and your mother-in-law makes some passive-aggressive, disparaging comment about something you did.
+Do you know how shitty that makes you feel?
 And you don’t even really like your mother-in-law.

 So imagine what your partner, who loves you, must feel like when you are critical of them.